-A free spirit of the 60's
+A free spirit of the sixties

-David Schreiber is an architect who took up painting in retirement.
+David Schreiber is an architect who took up painting in retirement. which has "Encore Career".

 Having spent his whole life in design and creativity, with his last 13 years as Chief Architect for the Forte Hotel Group, he now has the time to do what he enjoys rather than what needs to be done.
 What he enjoys, apart from painting, includes golf and motorsport, particularly MotoGp and F1.

-Three years into retirement, he picked up a paintbrush for the first time since his grammar school days, and tried the expected thing by painting normal scenes, portraits or animals.
+In retirement, he picked up a paintbrush for the first time since his grammar school days, and tried the expected thing by painting normal scenes, portraits or animals.

 Whilst normal subjects tested his painting skills, they did not provide enough of a mental challenge nor stand out in the wider "art world".
 So playing to his strengths, and using his love of architecture and design, he moved on to painting and drawing subjects that required creative thought, consideration and composition.